-- For which market exclusivity has been granted to a competitive products for the 9 years to come, and/or that can only be approved for a small subset of the target patient population
+- For which market exclusivity has been granted to a competitive product for the 9 years to come, and/or that can only be approved for a small subset of the target patient population

-- Which will require 3 times more patients in phase 3 pivotal trials as compared with plans
+- Which will require 3 times more patients in phase 3 pivotal trials than planned

-- For which consultations with regulatory authorities have uncovered major regulatory or reimbursement concerns
+- For which consultations with regulatory authorities and/or payers have uncovered major regulatory or reimbursement concerns

 - Which, once approved, will not gain reimbursement without an additional large clinical study